justjundana/opensheet/README.md

 | `CACHE_TTL_SECONDS`       | Time to live for cached responses in seconds | 60         |
 | `REQUEST_TIMEOUT_SECONDS` | Timeout for Google API requests in seconds   | 10         |
 | `RATE_LIMIT_PER_MINUTE`   | Maximum requests per minute per IP           | 60         |

+## ⚡ Performance Notes

+- The service implements memory caching to reduce API calls to Google
+- Rate limiting helps prevent abuse and ensures service stability
+- For production use, consider setting up a reverse proxy (like Nginx) in front of the service

 ## 📁 Directory Structure